New Program will Support Innovation and Provide Resources to Community Sailing in Five Major Markets Around the USA

 The first three networks have been identified by US Sailing as ones that meet the criteria for inclusion in the Program.
 San Francisco, Chicago and the Mid-Atlantic Region have been identified as the first Network locations.
 Future networks will be chosen via an application process.

 Sailing Organizations interested in being a part of the program as a Siebel Center or Supporting Center should review the center criteria and application:

 For more information on the Siebel Sailors Program, email Youth@USSailing.org

-US Sailing is hiring a Siebel Sailors Program Manager to oversee all aspects of the program, as well as Siebel Sailors Program Coaches to implement the training and development of the participating sailors within each region.
+US Sailing is looking for dynamic individuals to be Siebel Sailors Program Coaches.
+These full time roles will implement the training and development of the participating sailors within each region.